Dallas Public Library

 Providing more context for locations

 I conducted 4 rounds of usability tests and iterations for the desktop and mobile prototypes, each with five participants of diverse ages and languages.
-Participants found the website to be relatively straightforward to use but felt confused when navigating Hours & Locations.
-I addressed these issues in the high-fidelity prototypes.
+Overall, participants found the experience to be straightforward but felt confused when navigating Hours & Locations.
+I improved on these areas in the high-fidelity prototypes.

 Visitors need more context for the pins on the map.